Borneo is Burning / Palm Oil & Logging

 "Orangutans are the innocent victims of an insatiable global economy that creates greed but not satisfaction, desire but not happiness."
 Dr. Birute Galdikas, primatologist and founder of Orangutan Foundation International.

-Palm oil deforestation and the critical endangerment of orangutans is THE issue that inspired me to start Our Planet Soap last year, with our first palm oil-free bar named Orangutan Soap.
+Palm oil deforestation and the critical endangerment of orangutans is THE issue that inspired me to start Our Planet Soap last year, with our first palm oil-free bar called simply, Orangutan Soap.
 I am committed to making great soap without palm oil, and am not convinced by the so called "certified sustainable" version.
 We pay more for our olive oil base, but want to give our customers that choice.
-And in my opinion, olive oil makes a much gentler soap.
-While the price of olive oil fluctuates, and supplies can be limited in certain years, it is generally considered a fairly sustainable crop.
+Plus, in my opinion, olive oil makes a much gentler soap.
+While the price of olive oil fluctuates (always up, right?), and supplies can be limited in certain years, it is generally considered a fairly sustainable crop.
 At least tropical rain forests are not being destroyed to plant more olive groves!